EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Introduction

 \section{Introduction}

 One of the main design goals of the James Webb Space Telescope (JWST) is to expand the present redshift frontier and search for the very first galaxies to form in the Universe.
 Major science goals are to learn more about the physics of early galaxy and star formation, the nature of dark matter and to test our understanding of wider cosmology.
 A number of Guaranteed Time Observations (GTO) and Early Release Science (ERS) programmes were subsequently developed to use this new facility to conduct this search.
-These include, but are not limited to, a slew of early papers that have investigated potential distant galaxies \citep[e.g.,][]{Donnan2022, Adams2023, Castellano2022, Naidu2022,Finkelstein2022c,Atek2022,Yan2022,Harikane2023,Austin2023}
+These include, but are not limited to, a slew of early papers that have investigated potential distant galaxies \citep[e.g.,][]{Donnan2022, Adams2023, Castellano2022, Naidu2022,Finkelstein2022c,Atek2022,Yan2022,Harikane2023,Austin2023,Finkelstein2023,Leung2023,McLeod2023,Willott2023}

 This search for the earliest galaxies in the Universe has a long history, dating back to the work of \citet{Hubble1931} and advancing up until today.
-Samples of galaxies existing within the first 10 per cent of the history of the Universe now number in the tens of thousands \citep{Duncan2014, Bouwens2016, Harikane2021,Adams2021}, many of which were found thanks to synergies between the Hubble Space Telescope and ground-based facilities such as Subaru and VISTA.
-Until the launch of JWST, the most distant galaxy candidates found had redshifts up to $z \sim 10$ \citep[e.g.][]{Bouwens2011,McLeod2016,Bouwens2016,Oesch2018,Salmon2018,Morishita2018,Stefanon2019,Bowler2020} and claims of the detection of early galaxies stretch as far as $z\sim13$ \citep[][]{Harikane2022}.
+Samples of galaxies existing within the first 10 per cent of the history of the Universe now number in the tens of thousands \citep{Duncan2014, Bouwens2015,Finkelstein2015,Harikane2021,Adams2021}, many of which were found thanks to synergies between the Hubble Space Telescope and ground-based facilities such as Subaru and VISTA.
+Until the launch of JWST, the most distant galaxy candidates found had redshifts up to $z \sim 10$ \citep[e.g.][]{Bouwens2011,Bouwens2015,Finkelstein2015,McLeod2016,Oesch2018,Salmon2018,Morishita2018,Stefanon2019,Bowler2020} and claims of the detection of early galaxies stretch as far as $z\sim13$ \citep[][]{Harikane2022}.The spectroscopic confirmation of these sources has since followed, with examples at $z>7.5$ including \citet{Oesch2015,Zitrin2015,RobertsBorsani2015} and \citet{Hashimoto2018}, the highest redshift source pre-JWST was measured to exist at $z=10.957$ \citep[GNz-11:][]{Oesch2016,Jiang2020}.

 Over the course of the year of 2022, JWST has been successfully launched, calibrated, and yielded its first data releases, with thanks to our colleagues working for various national and international organisations \citep[][]{Rigby2022}.
 As a result, a revolution in our understanding of the early Universe is now underway and the first photometric data is now available and is being studied in some detail \citep[e.g.][Conselice et al. In Prep]{Treu2022, Finkelstein2022c}.
 The first JWST data was released in July 2022, triggering rapid efforts to identify and follow up candidate galaxies at $z>11$ \citep[][]{Donnan2022, Adams2023, Castellano2022, Naidu2022,Yan2022,Finkelstein2022c,Atek2022,Harikane2023,Yan2023}.
 However, there are inconsistent samples of galaxies being found between the various studies published to date.
 There are multiple instances of some studies reporting candidate $z>11$ galaxies that either have a low-z solution in another work or are found to be insufficiently detected to be considered robust \citep{Bouwens2022c}.
 These results are likely due to the intricacies of reducing data from a new and complex instrument combined with the varied photometric redshift codes and approaches being undertaken.